Dog dental care: How to clean your dog’s teeth

 If you decide to brush your dog’s teeth yourself, be patient and persevere.

-- Approach from the side, and hold the muzzle with one hand.
-Use the thumb to lift the jowl out of the way.
+- Approach your pet’s mouth from the side and hold the muzzle with one hand.

-- Slide the toothbrush in and begin brushing in a circular motion ensuring all teeth and the gum line are brushed.
+- Brush in circular motions ensuring all the teeth and gumline are brushed.

-- You don’t have to open your pet’s mouth as if they need to say ahh, and you don’t have to worry about brushing the insides of the teeth.
-The saliva coupled with the tongue action is enough to keep the insides of the teeth relatively clean.
+- You don’t have to worry about brushing the insides of your pet’s teeth as the saliva is enough to keep the insides of your dog’s teeth relatively clean.

 Why your dog’s dental health matters

 Bad breath isn’t the only reason you need to stay on top of your dog’s dental health.
 Dental disease is perhaps one of the most common preventable health problems seen in our pets.

 It leads to smelly breath, bleeding gums, difficulty in eating, mouth abscesses, illness and pain.
 In its extreme the bacteria can enter the bloodstream, causing heart issues.
 That’s not to mention very unsightly teeth, and the expense involved when treatment is required.

 Keeping your dog’s teeth healthy is important, as is keeping your furry friend and yourself protected from unexpected vet bills with Argos Pet Insurance provided by Pinnacle Insurance plc.
 Explore our dog insurance policies today.